This post may contain affiliate links.

 There are also unskilled people who want to be breeders but end up quitting halfway because they can’t handle the process and all its challenges.

 This normally ends badly for the kittens produced as they will end up unhealthy, deprived, abused, and in the shelters.
 To protect the breed, reputable breeders do not sell unfixed breeder sphynx cats to new unskilled breeders.

-1. You need to have an allocated area for the cats to live in, a nursery, stud room, and playroom.
+1. You need to have an allocated area for the cats to live in, a nursery, a stud room, and a playroom.

 2. You need to have the finances to breed sphynx.
 Since many breeders start the process and quit because they didn’t expect the huge costs that come with it.

 3. You need to have a mentor/ knowledge to start the breeding process.
 You have to be skilled and most importantly have the passion to better the breed.

 4. You need to show proof of planning and preparation, which should have been done months in advance.

 5. You need to be licensed with an authorized cattery name.

 6. You have to prove yourself as an ethical breeder who has the health of the breed as their main concern.